The last two decades have produced more research on the brain and brain technologies than all past years put together.

 Much anxiety is a misinterpretation of what poses a threat or danger to you.

-The emotion of fear, survival fears in particular, can have a paralyzing effect on the brain, that is, unless you know how to process fear in ways that allow your brain to engage in certain natural integrative processes.
+How can this knowledge help you optimize your life, and take charge of the direction of change in your own brain?The emotion of fear, survival fears in particular, can have a paralyzing effect on the brain, that is, unless you know how to process fear in ways that allow your brain to engage in certain natural integrative processes.
 If not, early-survival fears can jam the network for purposes that are often well-intentioned, yet misinformed.

 Essentially, these are scaring you into protecting yourself in situations where it is not necessary to do so!